 Teachers Predicting Grades

 This process will cause some teachers and leaders a lot of anxiety due to the high-stakes nature of the predictions given.
-If there is poor clarity around the underlying data that is being used for these predictions, then this could be a source of friction between staff.
+If there is poor clarity around the underlying data that is being used for these predictions, then this could be a source of friction between staff, parents and students.
 In a situation where the majority of staff will have to do this at home will that any data tracking will have to be managed and seen online to avoid miscommunication.
 Preparing for this by making sure your current data is as transparent and as accurate as possible will smooth this process, dramatically reducing stress and anxiety around it.

 A very important stage in submitting teacher predicted grades will be internal verification and standardisation.
 No-one will want to submit grades that are at risk of being pulled down because of inconsistency, or because of unrealistic or unjustifiable grade predictions.
 Showing and communicating to parents and students that there has been a rigorous process that has been followed, and additional processes that have been put in place at a school will give confidence to the consistency and fairness of grade predictions.
 This will also help when it comes to any concerns or potential conflict on results day.
 Keeping up communications with staff and seeing the data in a clear format online will really support any internal verification that has to be done from home and over the phone - everyone will see the most up to date and live version of the data.